 Wild Pitch was an "Arch Rivals approach" to Baseball.
 This one- or two-player Head-to-Head game featured a complete

 roster of actual Major League players with skills based on actual Statistics, as well as a fun and sddictive gameplay mechanic.

 "Unfortunately, this is another example of trying to develop a game for a hardware system that didn't yet exist,

-yet unlike the Star Trek experience, the game was put on test before all of the kinks were worked out of the
+yet unlike the Star Trek experience, the game was put out on Field Test before all of the kinks were worked out of the

 The Komatsu Challenge 2008